 Situation in Austria

-Commission Regulation (EC) No 1881/2006 sets maximum levels for cadmium for the following food groups: Vegetables, fruits, mushrooms, cereals, legumes, offal, fish and seafood, food supplements, infant formulae and follow-on formulae, processed cereal-based foods and baby foods for infants and young children, and chocolate and cocoa products.
+Commission Regulation (EU) No. 2023/915 sets maximum levels for cadmium for the following food groups: Vegetables, fruits, mushrooms, cereals, legumes, offal, fish and seafood, food supplements, infant formulae and follow-on formulae, processed cereal-based foods and baby foods for infants and young children, and chocolate and cocoa products.

 In addition to the European maximum levels, Austria has national action levels for foods for which there is no European regulation.
 These are laid down in the decree BMSGPK-2021-0.359.197 of 5.7.2021 as amended.